stanwood/handbook/README.md

 We believe that transparency in itself is a virtue.
 The more we act in the open, the less likely we are to fall victim to internal politics or mistrust.

-We also want to enable potential clients and team members to know, what they are facing.
+We also want to enable potential clients and team members to know what they are facing.

 #### Exceptions

-**Very private **
+**Very private**

-Some documents are not made public reside in the GDrive of the MD.
+Some documents are not made public and reside in the GDrive of the MD.
+These are:

 1. All data considered private under data protection regulations or other laws.
 2. Contracts with freelancers and employees.

 **Internal**

 Some documents are only available to team members and not the public.
-They reside in databases, GDrive, Debitoor or Github.
+They reside in databases, GDrive, Debitoor, Github or GitLab.
+These being:

 1. Production client data - only accessible by admins.
 2. Client contracts and offers.
 3. Slack conversations - except direct messages or confidential discussions in #leads_private.
 4. Code and tickets on non-open-source projects
-5. Passwords and production keys (1password).
+5. Passwords and production keys (1Password).

 #### Openness and honesty

-We prefer a hard truth over mollycoddling.
+We prefer the hard truth over mollycoddling.
 However, you can tell even a hard truth kindly.

-We embrace numbers and data over gut feeling or single experiences.
+We embrace numbers and data over gut feelings or single experiences.

 However, we also know, that data is only a small part of the truth.

 We do not misuse numbers.
-We know, they are biased and need interpretation.
+We know they are biased and need interpretation.

 #### Failure

-Human beings have been wrong most of the time in their history.
+Human beings made mistakes in all of history.

 We try to fail often and fast.